-Size of reward – Effective for plan years that begin on or after January 1, 2014, the reward, together with the reward for other health-contingent wellness programs with respect to the plan, must not exceed 30 percent of the total cost (which appears to refer only to the premium cost, and not to include deductibles or copays) of employee-only coverage under the plan.
-For programs designed to reduce or prevent tobacco use, the reward may be increased up to 50 percent of the total cost of employee-only coverage.
-If the health-contingent program provides rewards for tobacco related activities as well as non-tobacco related activities, the combined total reward cannot exceed 50 percent of the total cost of coverage and, when tested separately, the reward unrelated to tobacco use cannot exceed the 30 percent threshold.
+Effective for plan years that begin on or after Jan.
+1, 2014, the reward, together with the reward for other health-contingent wellness programs with respect to the plan, must not exceed 30% of the total cost of employee-only coverage under the plan.
+For programs designed to reduce or prevent tobacco use, the reward may be increased up to 50% of the total cost of employee-only coverage.
+If the health-contingent program provides rewards for tobacco related activities as well as non-tobacco related activities, the combined total reward cannot exceed 50% of the total cost of coverage and, when tested separately, the reward unrelated to tobacco use cannot exceed the 30% threshold.

-Reasonable design – The program must be reasonably designed to promote health or prevent disease.
-A program does so if it has a reasonable chance of improving the health of, or preventing disease in, participating individuals and it is not overly burdensome, is not a subterfuge for discriminating based on a health factor, and is not highly suspect in the method chosen to promote health or prevent disease.
+The program must be reasonably designed to promote health or prevent disease.
+A program does so if it has a reasonable chance of improving the health of, or preventing disease in, participating individuals and it is not overly burdensome, is not a subterfuge for discriminating based on a health factor and is not highly suspect in the method chosen to promote health or prevent disease.
 This determination is based on all the relevant facts and circumstances.

-A reward under an outcome-based wellness program is not available to all similarly situated individuals for a period unless the program allows a reasonable alternative standard (or waiver of the otherwise applicable standard) for obtaining the reward for any individual who does not meet the initial standard based on the measurement, test or screening.
+A reward under an outcome-based wellness program must be available to all similarly situated individuals for a period unless the program allows a reasonable alternative standard (or waiver of the otherwise applicable standard) for obtaining the reward for any individual who does not meet the initial standard based on the measurement, test or screening.
 This is a broader requirement than what is required for activity-based programs.

 For both types of health-contingent wellness programs, while plans and issuers are not required to determine a particular reasonable alternative standard in advance of an individual’s request for one, if either (a) or (b) above applies, a reasonable alternative standard must be furnished by the plan or issuer upon the individual’s request or the condition for obtaining the reward must be waived.
 All the facts and circumstances are taken into account in determining whether a plan or issuer has furnished a reasonable alternative standard, including but not limited to the following: